rsagroup/rsatoolbox/docs/source/model_specification.rst

 .. _Model_nc:

 The computation of a noise ceiling is often conceptualized as evaluating a model, which can arbitrarily set all distances of the RDM.
-As the ``rsatoolbox`` currently computes the noise ceiling using analytic methods and does not explicily create this model, it currently does not provide an implementation of this maximally flexible model.
+As the ``rsatoolbox`` currently computes the noise ceiling using analytic methods and does not explicitly create this model, it currently does not provide an implementation of this maximally flexible model.